autocrypt/autocrypt/doc/blog/18/03/07/index.rst

 to take fresh approaches, learn from past mistakes, and collectively aim to increase the overall encryption of email in the Internet.
 After a few short months, they produced a 12 page specification for mail applications called Autocrypt.

-By creating a specification which co-evolved with diverse implementations, the Autocrypt effort leverages the practises that brought us the open internet that still exists against the odds.
+This specification builds upon the existing (and broken) Internet email infrastructure, and does not involve any new companies, tools, or servers.
+A primary goal of Autocrypt is to protect first against passive data-collecting adversaries, focusing on fixing this broken piece of the Internet.
+RFC7435 A New Perspective is an influential document that motivated this focus.
+In other words, Autocrypt first aims to provide convenient encryption that is neither perfect nor as secure as traditional e-mail encryption, but is convenient enough for much wider adoption.

 Autocrypt goes beyond IETF or W3C practises by working from a strong "usability first" perspective and specifying not only wire-formats but also user experiences and internal application state.
-Autocrypt first aims to provide convenient encryption that is neither perfect nor as secure as traditional e-mail encryption, but is convenient enough for much wider adoption.

 Autocrypt is decentralized in that it does not require a key server or special support from e-mail servers.
 It rather transmits cryptographic information along normal e-mail messages and lets applicationss automatically process and interpret this information in order to offer a uniform user experience.
 It automates key management and key distribution, and adds necessary encryption information, such as a public OpenPGP key, to unencrypted email to allow encrypting subsequent messages.
-By default, key management is not visible to users.
-You can encrypt group conversations by sending the keys of everyone to everyone.
-And you can setup another device for the same key by sending an email with the private key to yourself.
+By default, key management is not visible to users, but users can setup other devices as well as encrypted group e-mails.
+Despite Autocrypt's efforts to make encryption easy, there will always be cleartext emails in the same system as encrypted emails, if the other party does not have Autocrypt.
+With Autocrypt, end-to-end encryption is opportunistic while still prioritizing usability.

 Autocrypt has released its first specification, code-named "Level 1", on December 21st 2017.
-Early 2018, the Enigmail Thunderbird extension, and K-9 Mail on Android released support for Autocrypt.
+Early 2018, the Enigmail Mozilla Thunderbird extension, and K-9 Mail on Android released support for Autocrypt.
 Moreover, DeltaChat is a new application that uses the e-mail server network but offers a Telegram-style chat interface.
 It fully implements the Autocrypt specification and allows users to send end-to-end encrypted messages between the messenging interface and traditional e-mail clients.

-Autocrypt takes a unique approach by focusing on mail application implementation.
 Several mail application developers have worked closely together to ensure their implementations of the specification are compatible.
 Autocrypt is a specification intended to keep different email applications interoperable, encrypted, and easy to use.

-Keeping decentralized systems federated and interoperable, and specifications are the fundamental piece of this effort.
-All partners have to come to an agreement how to treat each other, in essence, a social contract.
-Specifications ensure that everyone's rights are secured; if they aren't, interoperability will break.
-Email is simply this: a network of consenting partners.
-For example, Gmail is a provider which reads mail and advertises to users, but anyone can write to Gmail users from a more privacy-respecting email provider.
-Autocrypt follows this approach, enabling users of Autocrypt to still reach anyone using basic unencrypted email.
-There will always be cleartext emails in the same system as encrypted emails.
-Encryption shouldn't get into the way of its users; and if we don't want to break existing workflows, we have to take care of backwards compatibility and legacy support.

 The Benefits of Email
 ------------------------